-Losing your job-based coverage is also a special enrollment event in the Health Insurance Marketplace (Marketplace).
+Losing your job-based health coverage is also a special enrollment event in the Health Insurance Marketplace (Marketplace).
 The Marketplace offers "one-stop shopping" to find and compare private health insurance options.
-In the Marketplace, you could be eligible for a tax credit that lowers your monthly premiums and cost-sharing reductions (amounts that lower your out-ofpocket costs for deductibles, coinsurance and copayments), and you can see what your premium, deductibles, and out-of-pocket costs will be before you make a decision to enroll.
+In the Marketplace, you could be eligible for a tax credit that lowers your monthly premiums and cost-sharing reductions (amounts that lower your out-of-pocket costs for deductibles, coinsurance, and copayments), and you can see what your premium, deductibles, and out-of-pocket costs will be before you make a decision to enroll.

 Eligibility for COBRA continuation coverage won't limit your eligibility for Marketplace coverage or for a tax credit.
 You can apply for Marketplace coverage at HealthCare.gov or by calling 1-800-318-2596 (TTY 1-855-889-4325).
 To qualify for special enrollment in a Marketplace plan, you must select a plan within 60 days before or 60 days after losing your job-based coverage.
-In addition, during an open enrollment period, anyone can enroll in Marketplace coverage.
-If you need health coverage in the time between losing your job-based coverage and beginning coverage through the Marketplace (for example, if you or a family member needs medical care), you may wish to elect COBRA coverage from your former employer's plan.
+In addition, during an open enrollment period, anyone can enroll in Marketplace coverage through the Marketplace (for example, if you or a family member needs medical care), you may wish to elect COBRA coverage from your former employer's plan.
 COBRA continuation coverage will ensure you have health coverage until the coverage through your Marketplace plan begins.

 Through the Marketplace you can also learn if you qualify for free or low-cost coverage from Medicaid or the Children's Health Insurance Program (CHIP).
 You can apply for and enroll in Medicaid or CHIP any time of year.
 If you qualify, your coverage begins immediately.
 Visit HealthCare.gov or call 1-800-318-2596 (TTY 1-855-889-4325) for more information or to apply for these programs.
-You can also apply for Medicaid by contacting your state Medicaid office and learn more about the CHIP program in your state by calling 1-877-KIDS-NOW (543-7669) or visiting insurekidsnow.gov.
+You can also apply for Medicaid by contacting your state Medicaid office and learn more about the CHIP program in your state by calling 1-877-KIDS NOW (543-7669) or visiting insurekidsnow.gov on the Web.